 - Cook the bacon in a large saucepan or stockpot until cooked.
 Remove the bacon, drain the grease but don’t wipe clean.
 Crumble the bacon and set aside.

-- Slowly add the chicken broth, whisking to create a slurry at first.
-Continue adding the chicken stock, and clam juice (without the clams), Tabasco, white pepper, thyme and bay leaf.
-Give it a good stir and bring the soup to a boil.
-Once it is boiling, add the potatoes and reduce the heat to low and allow the potatoes to cook and the starch from the potatoes and flour to continue to thicken the soup, approx. 15-20 min.
+- Add the potatoes and reduce the heat to low.
+The starch from the potatoes and flour will continue to thicken the soup, approx. 15-20 min.
 Be sure to check so the potatoes do not overcook.